ashleysommer/pynecktie/docs/pynecktie/cookies.rst

 Cookies
 =======

 Cookies are pieces of data which persist inside a user's browser.
-Sanic can both read and write cookies, which are stored as key-value pairs.
+Necktie can both read and write cookies, which are stored as key-value pairs.

 .. warning::